djynnius/ZedekFramework/README.md

 Hello World!
 ============

-Zedek 4 is built to map urls to engine directories and methods of the class CController (for current controller) in a style:
+Zedek 5 is built to map urls to engine directories and methods of the class CController (for current controller) in a style:

     http://localhost:8585/controller/method/id/?arg1=val1&arg2=val2...$argn=valn

 (this mapping is handled primarily by a class named URLMaper)

-No routing files are required.
+No routing files are required, you can however ovveride this using the new ZAlias class in routing files

 The MVC is made literal within the engine folder.

 1. To create a new app named foo create a folder with the name foo within the engines folder.
-2. within this create a class file "controller.php".
+2. Within this create a class file "controller.php".

 next within the controller file enter the following code inside your php tags